Eric-Ward475/dotfiles/README.md

 ### Terminal Emulator

 I wanted something customizable and fast, so there were a few options availible to me.
 Currently, I am using kitty, which is the reccommended emulator for hyprland.
 It is very fast and very customizable.
 Prior to using kitty, I used Alacritty.
 My config for that is also here.

+### Application launcher

+I decided to use tofi becuase it is clean, easy to configure and was the easiest to set up for me

+### Text Editor

+#### Neovim

+I wanted to move more into TUIs (terminal user interfaces), instead of GUIs (Graphical user interfaces).
+Originally, I used nano, but it was not clean looking at all and it did not work as a full fletched IDE/code editor.
+Next, I used Vim, but it had the same problems.
+A few months ago, my friend Niko (NMedvesky on GitHub) sent me his Neovim